bimalka98/bimalka98/README.md

 ### *Hi there,  👋 I'm Bimalka.
 A graduate of the [Department of Electronic and Telecommunication Engineering](https://ent.uom.lk/) at the [University of Moratuwa](https://uom.lk/) in [Sri Lanka](https://en.wikipedia.org/wiki/Sri_Lanka).*

-- 📈 I believe in **applying** rather than **keep learning** all the shits in the world.
-So I joined the industry after graduation.
-I love applying what I have learned to solve real-world problems while developing myself through exploring new areas of interest.
+* 📈 I believe in **applying** my knowledge rather than **continuously learning** without practical application.
+After graduation, I joined the industry to apply what I had learned and solve real-world problems while developing myself through exploring new areas of interest.
-- 🔭 I completed the *Final Year Project* of my undergraduate degree program which is related to **Autonomous Navigation of a Robot Vehicle**, in June 2023.
-Our main focus was on, modeling vehicle dynamics to predict the future state (position and orientation), and then using *Real-time kinematic*, *Global Positioning System*  (RTK/GPS), and *Light Detection and Ranging* (LIDAR) to correct the state.
+* 🔭 Among the major projects that I have contributed to,
+    - In June 2023, I completed the *Final Year Project* of my undergraduate degree program, **AutoPilotX: an Advanced autonomous navigation technology designed specifically for outdoor, semi-structured, and terrain-based applications**.
+The unique aspect of the robot lies in its utilization of a combination of 3D LiDAR, RTK/GPS, wheel odometry, and IMU for navigation purposes.
+Therefore, the potential applications include precision agriculture, autonomous security, autonomous carts, disaster management, and research.

-- ⭐ I completed my undergraduate level internship in July 2022 at a local Research and Development facility where I worked on **Machine Vision based Real-Time Motion Planning for an Articulated Robot Arm**.
+    - In July 2022, I completed my undergraduate-level internship at a local Research and Development facility, where I worked on **Machine Vision-based Real-Time Motion Planning for an Articulated Robot Arm**, which was a project to develop a Computer Vision subsystem for a pick-and-place machine (a 6 DOF Articulated Robot Arm), to determine grasping configurations of a set of objects.
-- 🌱 I’m currently learning and/or refreshing my knowledge on *Data structures, Algorithms, Object Oriented Programming in C++  and Python as well as some Machine Learning* and *whatever possible*. 😂
+* 🌱 I am currently learning and refreshing my knowledge of *Data structures, Algorithms, and Object-Oriented Programming in C++ and Python, as well as some Machine Learning* and other relevant topics. 😊
 - 💬 Ask me about anything [here](https://github.com/bimalka98/bimalka98/issues).
 If it is something I know, I can help you! 😉

 ---